|Nutritional Guidelines (per serving)|

 Pour the oil into a cast-iron frying pan or other suitable pan and heat it to 350 F over medium heat.

 Dust the fish in the seasoned flour and then shake off the excess.
-Fry in batches, stirring them so they don't stick together, for 2 to 3 minutes.
+Fry in batches, stirring them so they don't stick together, for 2 to 3 minutes per batch.

-Drain on a fine-meshed rack or paper towels.
+Drain the fried tiny fish on a fine-meshed rack or paper towels.
 If you are making a lot of them, heat the oven to warm and place the fish in the oven until you are ready to serve since it is important that you serve whitebait toasty hot.

 How to Serve Whitebait

-When all the fish are cooked, serve with a sauce such as an aioli with some lemon wedges and a cold beer.
+When all the fish are cooked, serve them with a sauce such as an aioli with some lemon wedges and a cold beer.
 Whitebait is also tasty with any mayonnaise-based sauce.
+You might mix some dill with mayonnaise to serve, or use tartar sauce.

 As a laid-back finger food, whitebait is a great choice as an appetizer or part of the game-day party menu.
 In those cases, the whitebait, sauce, and beer are all you need.